 - 2 cups whole wheat pastry flour

-- 1 cup natural rolled oats, coursely grounded in small food processor or coffee grinder
+- 1 cup natural rolled oats, coursely ground (not too powdery nor too flaky) in small processor, blender or grinder.

 - 2 tsps baking soda